Custom Forging Services

 What is Forging?

-Forging is a typical manufacturing process of shaping metal using localized compressive forces, it is usually performed with forging tools like hammers or presses.
-Main materials used for the forging process including carbon steel, alloy steel, stainless steel, iron, aluminum, and titanium.
+Metal Forging is a typical manufacturing process of shaping metal using localized compressive forces, it is usually performed with forging tools like hammers or presses.
+Main materials used for the metal forging process including carbon steel, alloy steel, stainless steel, iron, aluminum, and titanium.
 Forged parts can range in weight from less than a kilogram to hundreds of metric tons.
 The common equipment and tools used for forging are hammer and anvil.
 The hammer is attached to an anvil, during the forging process, it is raised and dropped into the workpiece to add force.
 The most common types of forging processes are cold forging and hot forging.

-Common Types of Forging Process
+Common Types of Metal Forging Process

 There are plenty of forging techniques, each with its advantages and drawbacks.